xburco00/Digital-electronics-1/Labs/projekt/README.md

 ## Project objectives

 #### Project goal is to implement parking assistant with HC-SR04 ultrasonic sensor and LED bargraph onto board Arty A7-35T.
-Pulse width modulation(PWM) is used for sound signaling and LED baragraph for light signaling.
+Pulse width modulation(PWM) is used for sound signaling and LED bargraph for light signaling.

 ## Hardware description